- PhD, Biological Sciences, University of Missouri - Columbia

 General Biology I (Bio 100)

 >

 > Derrick Glasco earned a B.S. in Biology with honors from Missouri Southern State University in 2004.
 After a short stint with the National Park Service, he went on to earn a Ph.D. in Biological Sciences from the University of Missouri-Columbia in 2011.
 During graduate school, he was awarded the Ruth L. Kirschstein National Research Service Award, a competitive fellowship through the National Institutes of Health.
 His research in developmental neurobiology focused on the role of Wnt/planar cell polarity signaling in mouse facial branchiomotor neuron migration, leading to several publications.
 Currently, Dr. Glasco’s research focuses on developmental toxicology using both the zebrafish and mouse models.
 One exciting project aims to unravel the mechanisms by which high dosage of acetaminophen causes craniofacial defects in zebrafish.
 He also continues to collaborate with his former lab at the University of Missouri and is actively involved in the Society for Developmental Biology, Association for Biology Laboratory Education, and Creation Research Society.

 >

 > Dr. Glasco was led to BJU through a desire to teach and the opportunity to help students build faith, challenge potential, and follow Christ through the study of biology.
-He has a special heart for freshmen, teaching General Biology I, and is dedicated to building a strong conceptual foundation during that pivotal first course.
-He also teaches Developmental Biology, Cell & Molecular Biology, and Essentials of Cell Biology lab.
-In each of his courses, Dr. Glasco focuses on understanding central concepts and principles and emphasizes a Biblical worldview of the subject matter.
-He is blessed to serve as the Associate Director for the Summer Institute in Teaching Science, the Program Coordinator for the Biology program, academic advisor to Health Sciences students, and supervisor of Biology Lab Assistants.
+He especially enjoys teaching General Biology I and is dedicated to building a strong conceptual foundation during that pivotal first course.
+He also teaches Genetics, Developmental Biology, Advanced Cell & Molecular Biology, and various labs.
+In each of his courses, Dr. Glasco focuses on understanding central concepts and principles and applies a Biblical worldview of the subject matter.
+He is blessed to serve as the Associate Director for the Summer Institute in Teaching Science, the Program Coordinator for the Biology Program, academic advisor to Cell Biology students, and work supervisor for Biology Lab Assistants.